 The Guanacaste coast has a longer dry season meaning you will get more sunny days on that side, particularly in the Northern area but that means the forest becomes very dry and very yellow, almost like a desert.
 Temperatures can soar into the 100s F (38 C) during March and April.

 The South Pacific coast is a lot more humid which keeps the jungle green all year long like the Caribbean coast.
 It tends to rain harder and more down in the South so even if you’re visiting in February, it can rain.
-It doesn’t feel quite as hot in the South Pacific with temperatures in the low 90’s for most of the year.

 Things to do in Pacific vs Caribbean